- South Africa's FSCA is the strongest retail forex regulator in Africa — always verify your broker holds an active FSCA licence

 | Leverage | Up to 1:1000 (varies by entity and instrument) |

-Why XM leads for South Africa: XM offers the lowest entry barrier at $5, a $30 no-deposit bonus for risk-free live testing, 1,400+ instruments including ZAR pairs, and multi-jurisdictional regulation (CySEC, ASIC, DFSA).
+Why XM leads for South Africa: XM offers the lowest entry barrier at $5, a welcome deposit bonus for eligible live-account testing, 1,400+ instruments including ZAR pairs, and multi-jurisdictional regulation across XM Group entities.
 The combination of low cost, instrument variety, and strong regulation makes XM the most well-rounded option for South African traders from beginner to intermediate level.

 For safety details: Is XM safe?
 Regulation review.
 For account setup: XM account opening guide.